(a) Leaving Certificate Programme

 Physics | Chemistry | Biology | History | Geography | Accounting | Business | Home-Economics (Social & Scientific) | Art | Music

 Religious Education | Computer Studies | Physical Education | SPHE

 (b) Leaving Certificate Applied (LCA) Programme

-L.C.A is an alternative to the traditional Leaving Certificate and is known as The Leaving Certificate Applied.
+L.C.A. is an alternative to the traditional Leaving Certificate and is known as The Leaving Certificate Applied.

-L.C.A takes an alternative approach to the Senior Cycle pathway, with all subjects taught through practically based modules and tasks.
+L.C.A. is a Senior Cycle pathway, with all subjects taught through practically based modules and tasks.
 Students continue their education in core subjects areas and experience more skill based subjects such as Hair and Beauty and Childcare.
 L.C.A. is perfect for students who wish to pursue their further education through more practical and skill based tasks that can be brought into the world of further education and employment.

 There are numerous types of students who would benefit from the L.C.A. program.
 From students who find the traditional Leaving Cert format too stressful or too overwhelming, and therefore are anxious about staying in Secondary Level education.
 To the student who feels the L.C.A. program would be of benefit to them on their path towards FETAC, College and Third Level education.